-The APE for the Proposed Action is defined as the project area outlined in Figure 3-8.
+The APE for the Proposed Action is defined as the study area outlined in Figure 3-9.
 The APE also considered a 1-mile buffer surrounding the study area to account for any potential effects on the viewshed of historic districts in the vicinity.
-Based on the information provided in the above paragraphs, Fort Belvoir has concluded that no historic properties exist within the APE or in close proximity.
+Based on the information provided above, Fort Belvoir has concluded that no historic properties exist within the APE or in close proximity.